gcpjedi/google-k8s-workshop-v2/04-pods-and-deployments.md

     ```
     Here we are telling kubernetes to get the value for the MYSQL_ROOT_PASSWORD from the secret with name mysql.
 Each secret can have multiple key value pairs, in our case we get the value from the password key.

-1. Add exactly the same `env` section to the `manifests/backend-pod.yml`
+1. Add exactly the same `env` section to the `manifests/backend.yml`

-1. Modify the startup command in the `manifests/backend-pod.yml` file
+1. Modify the startup command in the `manifests/backend.yml` file

     ```
-    command: ["sh", "-c", "app -mode=backend -run-migrations -port=8080 -db-host=<REPLACE_WITH_MYSQL_IP> -db-password=$MYSQL_ROOT_PASSWORD" ]
+    command: ["sh", "-c", "app -mode=backend -run-migrations -port=8080 -db-host=db -db-password=$MYSQL_ROOT_PASSWORD" ]
     ```
     As you can see, here we call `sh` instead of calling our app directly.
 Shell is required to do environment variable substitution for us.
 Also we use $MYSQL_ROOT_PASSWORD instead of hardcoded password.

 1. Redeploy the backend and database.
 The database pod should be redeployed first, because the backend creates an empty database on startup and this database will be destroyed if you redeploy the database after the backend.
 Note, that you will not be able to use `kubectl apply` command this time.
 Instead you should use `kubectl delete` first and then redeploy pod.
-Pod ip addresses may change so you will have to update all 3 deployment files.

 1. Make sure that the app is still working fine.